clasei/sinner/README.md

 ```

 sinner is a local-first CLI agent that helps developers turn messy intent
-into clean, professional output — private by design
+into clean, professional output (private by design)

 local CLI · private · scalable · shippable